OTUSOFE365025/project-group-2-crn-43510/Use Cases.md

 **System Maintainer**
 - Deploy and update the platform with minimal downtime
 - Configure and test AI models and API keys
 - Monitor the health and performance of the system
+- The system shall allow secure backup and restore of user and configuration data

 **External Data Systems**
 - Provide academic and administrative data (LMS, registration, calendar, mail)